 - The spelling and recognition of major, minor, and augmented triads.

-The Theory Diagnostic Examination determines students who are at risk of not performing well in Music Theory 1.
+The Theory Diagnostic Examination determines students who are at risk of not performing well in Musicianship & Analysis 1.
 For those students, and students unable to take the examination, we recommend doing one of the following before entering:

 - Pursue self-study from a text or online aid.